artarazavi/wikiracing/README.md

 ```
 $ docker-compose up
 ```
 The first build may take a while because it grabs the Spacy english mode for the first time which is quite large.
 This file is then cached for later runs.
+For lower build time see Spacy Config section on installing a local version of Spacy model.
 Using a browser or Postman or any client of your choice send a get request to:
 ```
 http://localhost:5001/find/[start page title]/[end page title]